Approximating the Stationary Probability of a Single State in a Markov chain: Discussion: Understanding Properties of

+In Figure \ref{figure:PageRank_beta_ET}, we plot the expected length of a sample in Fogaras' algorithm, which is given by $1/\beta$, as opposed to the expected length of a sample in our algorithm, given by $\E[T_i]$.
+When $\beta$ is large ($1/\beta < 100$), we notice that $\E[T_i] \approx 1/\beta$ uniformly for all states, which is expected since the Markov chain will be dominated by the $\beta$ jumps.
+When $\beta$ is very small, the expected return times differentiate between states, reflecting the different local connectivity properties around each state.

+Next we investigate the rates at which the sample frequency of visits to a state in the Markov chain converges to the true stationary probability.
+This helps us to quantify the amount of necessary computation, or simulated random walk steps, until we have sufficient information to obtain a good estimate for the stationary probability of a state.
+For each combination of $x$ and $\beta$ and for each long random walk sample, we compute the multiplicative error between the stationary probability, and the fraction of visits to state $x$ along the path.
+We average the error across the 10 samples, and compute the smallest number of steps such that the average error is less than 0.01.
+This is shown in Figure \ref{figure:PageRank_beta_stepsReq} as a function of $\beta$ for the four different chosen states $x$.

-When $\beta$ is large, the $\beta$ jump back to $x$ dominates the random walk, causing the random walk to behave similarly for different chosen nodes $x$.
+When $\beta$ is large, the $\beta$ jump back to $x$ dominates the random walk, causing the random walk to behave similarly for different chosen states $x$.
 In this setting $\beta$ can be used to determine the required number of samples to achieve good accuracy.
-When $\beta$ is small, the random walk approaches that of the underlying graph, thus the choice of node $x$ greatly affects the computation.
-The number of steps to achieve 1\% accuracy does not increase much as $\beta$ decreases for nodes $x$ that have large $\pi_x$ in the underlying graph (such as node 1).
-However, for nodes such that $\pi_x$ is small in the underlying graph (such as node 4), the required number of steps increases significantly as $\beta$ decreases.
-We observe a relationship between $\E_x[T_x]$ and the total amount of computation steps needed for 1\% accuracy.
+When $\beta$ is small, the random walk approaches that of the underlying graph, thus the choice of state $x$ greatly affects the computation.
+The number of steps to achieve below 0.01 error does not increase much as $\beta$ decreases for states $x$ that have large $\pi_x$ in the underlying graph (such as state 1).
+However, for states such that $\pi_x$ is small in the underlying graph (such as state 4), the required number of steps increases significantly as $\beta$ decreases.
+We observe a relationship between $\E_x[T_x]$ and the total amount of computation steps needed for 0.01 accuracy.
 This clearly highlights that in the setting when $\beta$ is very small, it becomes critical to consider information from the underlying graph in determining the number of steps to sample.
 The existing algorithm only uses the parameter $\beta$ to govern the number of steps taken for the algorithm, where the length of a sample random walk scales with $1 / \beta$.
-However, for small $\beta$, this is unnecessarily expensive, as some nodes (such as node 1) do not in fact require the number of sample steps to increase with $1 / \beta$.
-Our proposed algorithm relies on the expected return time to node $x$ as the length of each sample path, which adjusts for nodes that have varying importances in the underlying graph.
+However, for small $\beta$, this is unnecessarily expensive, as some states (such as state 1) do not in fact require the number of sample steps to increase with $1 / \beta$.
+Our proposed algorithm relies on the expected return time to state $x$ as the length of each sample path, which adjusts for states that have varying stationary probabilities in the underlying graph.